pravMo/recalls/README.md

 Sample java project to showcase skills learned:
-Parsing XML and uploading data to DB using Java, JDBC, Postgress
+Parsing XML and uploading data to DB using Java, JDBC, Postgres